ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Method

-Self-reconfiguration is a cross-stage meta-capability whose quality only manifests through downstream execution, making step-level credit assignment (i.e., attributing task success/failure to individual decisions) impractical.
-We therefore adopt trajectory-level inheritance: for each sampled trajectory $\mathcal{T}_k^{(j)}$, its label $y_k^{(j)}$ propagates to all components, i.e., $y_{\xi_{i,k}^{(j)}} = y_{\mathcal{C}_{i,k}^{(j)}} = y_k^{(j)}$ for all stages $i$.
-KTO's binary (success/failure) feedback aligns naturally with this scheme.
-The optimization proceeds as follows: for each of the $M'$ tasks in the training set, we sample $K$ trajectories using the cold-start model and annotate them with binary labels $y_k^{(j)} \in \{0, 1\}$.
-Using $\Delta\theta_\pi^{\text{RFT}}$ and $\Delta\theta_\mu^{\text{RFT}}$ as the reference model, we independently optimize the two modules to obtain the final parameters $\Delta\theta_\pi^*$ and $\Delta\theta_\mu^*$:
+Self-reconfiguration is a cross-stage meta-capability whose quality manifests only through downstream execution, making step-level credit assignment impractical.
+We therefore adopt trajectory-level inheritance: for each sampled trajectory $\mathcal{T}_k^{(j)}$, its binary label $y_k^{(j)}$ is propagated to all stage-execution and configuration-generation decisions along that trajectory.
+Specifically, for the $M'$ tasks in the training set, we sample $K$ trajectories with the RFT model and assign binary labels $y_k^{(j)}\in\{0,1\}$ according to task success or failure.
+Using $\theta^{\text{RFT}}$ as the reference model, the KTO objective is:

-Through this decoupled optimization, the inference agent learns to efficiently execute tasks under given configurations, while the reconfiguration engine learns to generate configurations conducive to task success.
+The terminal stage does not include the $\mathcal{C}_{i+1}$ term.
+Through this unified objective, the agent learns to coordinate task execution and self-reconfiguration within the same policy, so that configuration updates are optimized explicitly for downstream task success.